svvchen/nervxious/_posts/2020-12-20-acquaintances.markdown

 But pain, pain because of departure, pain
 that violently split emotion from memory.
 Now we stare into each other's eyes
-reminders of the amputated memories.
+reminders of the amputated past.
 Each moment, an exercise in control, with shields up
 guarding us from a combined dose
 of pain and nostalgia and love.